abhi-386/ISTA429Midterm/index.md

  - Abhishek Agarwal.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+**Familiarizing with our code repository**

+Before we get started, you must have a updated your python to the newest release.
+Download or clone our repository from the given link in the readme.

 ### Markdown